The CL in CLAi

 Of course, like everything in our industry, nothing stays the same for more than 20 minutes and so I'm always evolving what CLAi are able to do as a company and what I am able to do personally.

 This year I made another evolutionary step in changing the business to meet today’s client needs.
-Stephanie brought me the twin concepts of lean management and just in time staffing through her work as a Hospital Director – concepts which we studied, combined, simplified and then put in place to re-create CLAi as a rapid scaleable organization.
+Stephanie brought me the twin concepts of “Lean Management” and “Just In Time Staffing” through her work as a the Director of Rehab and Wound Care at Community Hospital of Monterey Peninsula.
+These were concepts which we studied in detail, combined with Steve Blank’s theories on “Lean Creativity”, simplified and then put in place to re-create CLAi as a rapid scaleable organization.

 We retained all of our killer physical assets, the six post-production suites, the multiple 4k cameras, lighting packages, audio equipment and so on, and then reduced our full-time personnel to just myself and an assistant – so our daily overheads are now far lower than ever before.
 This allows me to shoot a simple interview or edit an Indie film at a super affordable rate, while still bringing all my experience and top of the line equipment to the project… or just as easily call on a hand-picked twenty person crew precisely as they are needed to handle every aspect of a major project – and bring exactly the right people for each specific job, rather than full-time staff jack-of-all-trades and juniors.

 It translates into not having to worry too much about rates and time used – which is an inspirational and very different business perspective to come from!